-I give permission for my child's name or photo related public media, the school's website, and • .
-I DO NOT give permission for my child's name school-related public media, the school's webs still be allowed to attend the activity or progra ite, or the yearbook.
-(Student will (Student's Name) (Date) (Parent/Guardian Signature)
+I give permission for my child's name or photograph to be used for school related public media, the school's website, and the yearbook.

+I DO NOT give permission for my child's name or photograph to be used for school-related public media, the school's website, or the yearbook.
+(Student will still be allowed to attend the activity or program.)
-Release of Student

-12606 Henderson Road Tampa, FL 33625 813.269.2100 Fax: 813.490.2554

-When difficulties arise concerning arrangements for pick-up in the case of divorce or separation, wask for a copy of legal status of custody. e may

-Student's Name:

-My child will be picked-up by (please include parent(s) name(s)):

-1

-2

-3

-4

-5
+\ (Student's Name)

+\\ (Date)

+(Parent/Guardian Signature)

+Tampa Day School 2016-2017 Parent/Student Handbook

 If anyone other than the child's parent is to pick up the child, the school must receive written notification.
 We should also be notified whenever there is a change in car pools.